Lani274/tutorial-flask-login/README.md

 def home():
     return render_template("home.html", user=current_user)# add
 ```
-With current_user added to the home page, we are able to reference our current user and check if it is autheticated.
+With current_user now added to the home page, we are able to reference our current user and check if it is authenticated.

 Inside our base.html template we will go to the navbar.